DataBiosphere/dsub/dsub/providers/DEVELOPERS.md

   directory before the user script runs.

-Unless you have a compelling reason not to, follow naming conventions for the Docker container paths used by other providers, such as the `local` and `google` providers:
+Unless you have a compelling reason not to, follow naming conventions for the Docker container paths used by other providers, such as:

   - input: /mnt/data/input
   - output: /mnt/data/output